TrellixVulnTeam/hither_U4DF/doc/faq.md

 Output files are stored on the computer where the computation was performed.
-However, the peer-to-peer kachery network allows all files to be accessed on demand from any computer that has a running daemon that belongs to a common kachery-p2p channel.
+However, the peer-to-peer kachery network allows all files to be accessed on demand from any computer that has a running daemon that belongs to a common kachery channel.

 ### How does hither decide when to upload/download files when using a remote compute resource?